Updated on 2026/03/27

 2. Informatics / Intelligent robotics

-3. Informatics / Human interface and interaction
+3. Informatics / Human interfaces and interactions

 Research History 6